Table of Contents

 Copy to Clipboard

 Eye P.A. contains a clipboard icon in each pane.
 Clicking this will copy the contents of the pane to the clipboard.
-The time graph and and treepies will be copied as images, while the active selection and associated data table will be copied as a .csv.
+The time graph and and treepies will be copied as images, while the active selection and associated data table will be copied as text, ready to paste into a text editor or spreadsheet application.

 Send to Wireshark